Authors of section

 Sagittal band injuries

-Exam shows abnormal extensor tendon subluxation with flexion/extension.
+Exam shows abnormal extensor tendon subluxation with flexion/extension normally to the ulnar side.
 X-rays are often normal.
-Ultrasound may confirm diagnosis.
+Ultrasound confirms diagnosis.

-Partial tears can be treated with splinting and therapy.
-Complete tears require surgical repair or reconstruction to prevent tendon dislocation.
+Partial tears can be treated with splinting and hand therapy.
+Complete tears and chronic injuries (>3 months) require surgical repair or reconstruction to prevent tendon dislocation.

 Sagittal band injury at the MCP joint